ccmxy/TutorialOnSoundcloudAPI/README.md

 Otherwise, you will just be greeted by your SoundCloud username (or number if you don't have an account and log in with Google or Facebook).
 No information is saved.

 ![After loggin in](./img/ReadMeScreenshot.png)

+You will also be flashed your id number for your SoundCloud profile.
+Though around September 2016 chrome will stop allowing alert() during microtask so then you won't get any messege on chrome.